Thoreau Falls Trail Bridge (before Irene) – Pemi Wilderness, New Hampshire

-December 2011, Pemi Wilderness Steel Bridge Removal Update – Along with the removal of the suspension bridge that crossed the East Branch of the Pemigewasset River in the Pemi Wilderness of New Hampshire, a steel beam footbridge that crossed Black Brook along the Wilderness Trail was also removed.
+December 2011, Pemi Wilderness Steel Bridge Removal Update – Along with the removal of the suspension bridge that crossed the East Branch of the Pemigewasset River along the Wilderness Trail in the Pemigewasset Wilderness, New Hampshire, a steel beam footbridge along the Wilderness Trail that crossed Black Brook was also removed.

 Dismantling of the steel bridge took place in 2010 and the 0.7 mile of the Wilderness Trail in between the two bridges was also closed.
 This footbridge is not to be confused with the historic timber Trestle 16 of the East Branch & Lincoln Railroad, which is located next to the footbridge.
 The timber trestle will not be touched.

-August 2011, Pemi Wilderness Suspension Bridge Removal Update – Since the last update in April 2011 a couple more volunteer groups supervised by Forest Service have ventured into the Pemigewasset Wilderness of New Hampshire to remove bridge debris from the 180 foot suspension bridge site.
-It was dismantled in late 2009 because of safety issues and to date debris remains at the site.
+August 2011, Pemi Wilderness Suspension Bridge Removal Update – Since the last update in April 2011, a couple more volunteer groups supervised by Forest Service have ventured into the Pemigewasset Wilderness of New Hampshire to remove bridge debris from the 180 foot suspension bridge.
+Located along the Wilderness Trail, this bridge was dismantled in late 2009 because of safety issues and to date debris remains at the site.

-Pemigewasset Wilderness Suspension Bridge – The pile gets smaller
+Pemigewasset Wilderness Suspension Bridge, Wilderness Trail – The Pile Gets Smaller

-April 2011, Pemi Wilderness Suspension Bridge Removal Update – The Plymouth State College Adventure Education Club spent a weekend in March 2011 removing roughly a 1000 lbs (+ / -) of the remaining bridge material from the 180 foot long suspension bridge site in the Pemigewasset Wilderness, New Hampshire.
+April 2011, Pemi Wilderness Suspension Bridge Removal Update – The Plymouth State College Adventure Education Club spent a weekend in March 2011 removing roughly a 1000 lbs (+ / -) of the remaining bridge material from the 180 foot long suspension bridge site along the Wilderness Trail in the Pemigewasset Wilderness, New Hampshire.

 The club took advantage of the winter season and used sleds to drag material out to the Wilderness Boundary.
 Though, material remains it is great to see groups like this making a difference.
 Great job to the Adventure Education Club!
 Click here to see progress.

-September 2009, Pemi Wilderness Suspension Bridge Removal Update – Quick update on the Pemigewasset Wilderness Bridge Removal.
+September 2009, Pemi Wilderness Suspension Bridge Removal Update – Quick update on the Pemigewasset Wilderness Bridge Removal, along the Wilderness Trail.
 It has been decided that both bridges will be removed.
 Forest Service plans on having the suspension bridge dismantled before December.